edilsonborges/edilsonborges/README.md

 ### Hi! 👋

-I'm Edilson 🇧🇷 , working as a Full Stack Developer since 2011, graduated in Computer Engineering at PUC-GO (2007) and with a MBA in IT Governance.
+Senior Full Stack Developer with 13+ years of experience, specialized in solving complex challenges across back-end, front-end, mobile development, infrastructure and AI.
+With sharp skills in product management, my passion is turning ideas into efficient technological solutions.
+A natural communicator, I am always eager to learn and innovate.

 Here are some technologies I'm familiar with: